Michael Danziger, Senior Rabbi

 While in seminary, Rabbi Mackler served congregations in Ishpeming, Michigan; Ft.
 Walton Beach, Florida; and Natchez, Mississippi.

 As a Rabbi, she combines her love of Judaism with her passion for lifelong education, social justice, and interfaith work.
 Rabbi Mackler is proud of the legacy of Social Justice at The Temple and is honored to be a representative in the larger community, building a strong foundation as a partner with other communities of difference to bring about greater understanding, inclusion, and cooperation.

 She is a graduate of Leadership Nashville class of 2015 and was voted one of America’s Most Inspiring Rabbis in 2016.
 Rabbi Mackler recently completed the Brickner Rabbinic Fellowship for Social Justice, 2017-2019.
 She is a founding member of the West Nashville Interfaith Clergy Group and is also president of the Nashville Board of Rabbis.
 She has served on many community boards including Akiva School and Interfaith Dental Clinic.

-Rabbi Mackler is married to attorney and Army veteran Major James Mackler, who is currently serving in the Air National Guard, and they are the proud parents of their daughters, Hannah and Sylvie.
+Rabbi Mackler is married to attorney and Army veteran Lt.
+Col. James Mackler, who is currently serving in the Air National Guard. they are the proud parents of their daughters, Hannah and Sylvie.

 Rabbi Michael Shulman, Director of Education